-At Nafferton, every pupil in Key Stage Two (this is usually the whole school but due to Covid 19 and ‘bubbles’ this year we have had to focus on Key Stage Two) has had the opportunity to vote and elect a classmate to represent them on the School Council.
+At Nafferton, every pupil in the whole school has had the opportunity to vote and elect a classmate to represent them on the School Council.
 This is a very important job as being on the School Council means you are the voice and representative for all students at Nafferton.
 This is a big responsibility- but it is also a lot of fun and very rewarding!

 The School Council represents all students throughout the school and allows them to have an opinion and say on their learning, the playground, fundraising, the resources they use in lessons and other important areas that matter to them.